 You cannot “Choose to be safe” while operating a motorcycle; you can “Choose not to be Careless!”
 Not being careless while driving on public roadways is an important behavior we can practice and improve.
 Also, operating your motorcycle legally and responsibly on public roadways will lower the danger.

-Based on today’s fatality rates, riding on a motorcycle is over 25 times more dangerous than riding in a car, mile for mile.
+Based on the most current fatality rates, riding on a motorcycle is over 38 times more dangerous than riding in a car, mile for mile.
+That is, 3800% more often!
+Cars carry more, and more often carry, passengers.
+The occupancy rate of cars is about 1.5 times the occupancy rate of motorcycles.
+This occupancy rate can be used to calculate the per vehicle relative danger of 27 times as published by NHTSA.
+The 3800% increase in dangerous is difficult to comprehend.
 The motorcycle industry prefers to hide this danger from you, because knowing the danger tends to reduce sales.
 However, once you understand the relative danger, you can make a proactive decision about motorcycling.
-If you choose to drive a motorcycle, it is important to become very serious about managing the danger, and to maintain that seriousness for the duration of your motorcycling experience.
-Keep in mind that once you understand the danger, you can can choose to stop or “opt out” of continuing.
+If you choose to drive a motorcycle on public roadways, it is important to become very serious about managing the danger, and to maintain that seriousness for the duration of your motorcycling experience.
+Keep in mind that once you understand the danger, you can can choose to stop or “opt out” of continuing at anytime.

-An additional note about the danger: In Fatal Motorcycle Crashes, the motorcycle is almost always the striking vehicle.
-For example, in Oregon (Oregon Data supplied by ODOT) for the Fatal Motorcycle Crashes 2012-2014:
+The motorcycle is the striking vehicle!
+An important data set to help you understand the danger: In Fatal Motorcycle Crashes, the motorcycle is almost always the striking vehicle.
+For example, here is the data from Oregon for Fatal Motorcycle Crashes 2012-2014 (Oregon Data supplied by ODOT):

 Total Motorcyclists Fatally Injured = 124